SanPen/GridCal/README.md

 - Model bug report and repair
 - Import many formats (PSSe .raw/rawx, epc, dgs, matpower, pypsa, json, cim, cgmes)
 - Export in many formats (gridcal .xlsx/.gridcal/.json, cgmes, psse .raw/.rawx)

+All of these are industry tested algoriths, some of which surpass most comemercially available software.
+The aim is to be a drop-in replacement for the expensive and less usable commercial software, so that you can work, research and learn with it.

 ### Resources